puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_variables.markdown

 ### Master-Set Variables

-These variables are set by the puppet master, and are most useful when managing Puppet with Puppet.
+These variables are set by the puppet master and are most useful when managing Puppet with Puppet.
 (For example, managing puppet.conf with a template.)

 * `$servername` --- the puppet master's fully-qualified domain name.
 (Note that this information is gathered from the puppet master by Facter, rather than read from the config files; even if the master's certname is set to something other than its fully-qualified domain name, this variable will still contain the server's fqdn.)
 * `$serverip` --- the puppet master's IP address.
-* `$serverversion` --- the current version of puppet master.
+* `$serverversion` --- the current version of puppet on the puppet master.
 * `$settings::<name of setting>` --- the value of any of the master's [configuration settings](./configuring.html).
-This is implemented as a special namespace, and these variables must be referred to by their qualified names.
+This is implemented as a special namespace and these variables must be referred to by their qualified names.
 Note that, other than `$environment`, the agent node's settings are **not** available in manifests.
-If you wish to expose them to the master in this version of Puppet, you will have to create a custom fact.
+If you wish to expose them to the master in this version of Puppet (2.7), you will have to create a custom fact.

 ### Parser-Set Variables

-There are several local variables set by the parser when compiling.
+There are several local variables set by the parser during compilation.
 These are mostly useful when implementing complex [defined types][definedtype].

 * `$module_name` --- the name of the module that contains the current class or defined type.
 * `$caller_module_name` --- the name of the module in which the **specific instance** of the surrounding defined type was declared.
 This is only useful when creating versatile defined types which will be re-used by several modules.